github/codeql/docs/codeql/codeql-cli/about-codeql-packs.rst

 About ``codeql-pack.lock.yml`` files
 ------------------------------------

 ``codeql-pack.lock.yml`` files store the versions of the resolved transitive dependencies of a CodeQL pack.
 This file is created by the ``codeql pack install`` command if it does not already exist and should be added to your version control system.
 The ``dependencies`` section of the ``qlpack.yml`` file contains version ranges that are compatible with the pack.
 The ``codeql-pack.lock.yml`` file locks the versions to precise dependencies.
-This ensures that anyone running ``codeql pack install`` on this the pack will always retrieve the same versions of dependencies even if newer compatible versions exist.
+This ensures that running ``codeql pack install`` on this the pack will always retrieve the same versions of dependencies even if newer compatible versions exist.

 For example, if a ``qlpack.yml`` file contains the following dependencies: